 My process involves laying down a series of marks, directly on the painting surface or indirectly on a disposable palette sheet which I then press onto the painting surface.
 Standing back and assessing what I have done, my next move is to use up any wet paint I have leftover by applying it to the same or another surface.
 I always have plenty of paintings in process.
 One day, I am all about mono-printing.
 Another day, I employ spray paint and stencil to multiple unfinished works.

-Working with acrylic paints on paper and/or wood panel, sometimes sanding intermittently, I create forms from things that catch my eye in the world, often repeating them as an organizing principle.
+Working with acrylic paints on paper and/or wood pane land sanding intermittently, I create forms from things that catch my eye in the world, often repeating them as an organizing principle.
 I paint with brush, paint knife, roller, or squeegee, sometimes printing with string.
 Layer upon layer, I mask and partially reveal what lies beneath.
 The process of sanding and buffing burnishes the surface and aspects of buried history or palimpsest are brought to light.